 Security begins with your preparedness plan.
 If this is your first hurricane season, or if you are needing new materials, consider the highest priority item purchases prior to hurricane season to alleviate upfront costs.

 Walk around your house and outside structures and evaluate areas where wind and water may enter.
 Also, you may need to have someone inspect your roof for any signs of weakness.
 Strap down roof and wall connections and lighter outside buildings like portable buildings and sheds.
 Shutter windows and glass doors, but always leave exits accessible.
 Bolt doors that may swing open, and see if your garage door can be fitted with bracing and support.

 Collect outside items such as garbage containers, bicycles, patio furniture, and potted plants, and move them inside to a secure location.
 Remember, loose and lightweight items may be moved with great force during a hurricane and can be a danger to property.

 Inspect trees and shrubs for dead growth.
-Have these items removed prior to hurricane season.
+Have these items been removed prior to hurricane season?